 On the opposite, you should focus on the overflowing water first.
 If you have to, you can shut off the water valves.
 After the water has gone down for good, you should proceed to the next steps.

-This is, perhaps, the simplest solution, and it can be used with almost all types of toilets, including tankless toilets, wall-hung toilets or corner toilets.
+This is, perhaps, the simplest solution, and it can be used with almost all types of toilets, including wall-hung toilets and corner toilets.
 You will need a bucket filled with hot water.
 Still, bear in mind that the water shouldn’t be too hot, as this might eventually cause the bowl to crack, and you don’t want that.

 After pouring it into the toilet, allow it to sit there for a while.
 The hot water should contribute to breaking down the waste so that you can successfully flush it down the toilet.